WhatToExpect

 Preparation

-• Bring a laptop - You need it.
+• Bring a laptop: You need it.
 I need it.
 It's the natural extension of our body.
-It's also handy to write down notes and Twitter about the event.
+It's also handy to write down notes and tweet about the event.

-• Come early, but not too early - Showing up at the announced starting time will be fine.
+• Come early, but not too early: Showing up at the announced starting time will be fine.
 Show up earlier, and you'll get drafted for setup work (much appreciated!).
 Show up later, and you'll miss some social activity.
+Showing up on time is especially important for events run in an unconference format.

 The Event